Lingsheng-Meng/Lingsheng-Meng.github.io/_design/design-1.md

 * Designed and developed a versatile angle-adjustable mounting system for the arena and fly holder.
 Constructed the bill of material (BOM) and successfully assembled all the components.
 * Designed and developed a temperature control saline system for the fly holder.
 Constructed the bill of material (BOM) and successfully assembled all the components.
 * Received training in aligning the laser.
-* Crossed flies in the GAL4-UAS system to obtain the GAL4-GCaMP for 2-photon microscopy.
+* Crossed flies in the GAL4-UAS system to obtain the GAL4-GCaMP flies for 2-photon microscopy.
 * Imaged the calcium activity in neurons of flies in 2-photon microscopy.

 ![2-photon experiment setup](../images/2psetup.png)